chakrabar/chakrabar.github.io/_posts/2017-11-18-new-features-of-csharp-6.md

                 [102] = "Deepmala",
                 [110] = "Priyanka"
             };
+            //This may look very similar to the OLD syntax as below Dictionary<int, string> oldStudents = new Dictionary<int, string>
+            {
+                {5, "Neha" },
-        }
+                {8, "Vikas" }
+            };
+            //Well, functionally they are very similar.
+There is a inherent difference though
+            //The old syntax uses the 'Add' method on the Type whereas the new syntax actually uses the indexer }
         //Note: If you have a custom collections that does not have an Add() method, you can create an extension method and use collection initializers.